johnjhacking/badgerDAPS/README.md

 ```
 sentinel domain (&(objectCategory=computer)(objectClass=computer)name=*)
 ```
 Well, the output is going to be extensive.
-It might look something like this, but with thousands object queries:
+It might look something like this, but with thousands of object queries:
+(82K lines of output to be exact in my case)
 ```
 +-------------------------------------------------------------------+
 [+] objectClass                        : top; person; organizationalPerson; user; computer